Massachusetts Game

-The Massachusetts Game was a type of amateur club baseball popular in 19th century New England.
+The Massachusetts Game was a type of amateur club baseball popular in 19th century Massachusetts and other areas of New England.
 It was an organized and codified version of local games called "base" or "round ball", and related to Philadelphia town ball and rounders.
 The Massachusetts Game is remembered as a rival of the New York Game of baseball, which was based on Knickerbocker Rules.
 In the end, however, it was the New York style of play which was adopted as the "National Game" and was the fore-runner of modern baseball.

 Rules

 The form of the Massachusetts Game that is best known today comes from a set of rules drawn up in 1858 by the Massachusetts Association of Base Ball Players at the Phoenix Hotel in Dedham.
 Although it was recognizably a type of baseball, some features of the Massachusetts Game are very different from modern baseball: